 For anyone interested in taking an online bootcamp, I recommend they research the mentors at any given program.
 Having a strong mentor who can point you in the right direction is extremely valuable.

 We recently launched a major update of UX Academy, including a curriculum revamp, Group Crits, and Career Services.
-Apply by Monday 7 August to join the next cohort.
-Find out more – including admission criteria and details of our unique 6-month job guarantee!
+Find out more—including admission criteria and details of our unique tuition reimbursement guarantee!